dgolovin-dev/article-unity3d-di/docs/index.md

 ```

 It will work, but your code will
-become very dirty after some time and it will be
+become dirty after some time and it will be
-hard to fix bugs.
+hard to modify and fix bugs.

-The good solution in this case is using `Dependency Injection`.
+The good solution, in this case, is to use the `Dependency Injection`.
 When you write a class you just declare,
-that it will need some other objects and, in runtime,
+that it needs some other objects and, in runtime,
-external system will provide these objects
+the external system will provide these objects
-and notify you about it.
+and notify about it.
 It is hard to understand abstractly, so let's see the next code snippet:

 ```c#